JStarling97/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map() allocates memory and stores return values. .forEach() throws away return values and always returns undefined .

 2. What is the difference between a function and a method?

+function returns a value, but a method does not.
+A Method is a internal part of a class. a Function takes inputs and retuns one or more values.

 3. What is closure?

+a Closure gives you access to an outer functions scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+1. Window/Global Object Binding is the default binding, It refers to global value.
+2. Implicit Binding refers to the left of the dot.
+3. Explicit Binding happens when .call() .apply() or .bind() is used in a function.
+You explicitly pass in a this context to call().
+4. New Binding refers to newly created object returned by the constructor.

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: